 A drop in the bucket

-A very small proportion of the whole.
+A drop in the bucket is a very small and insignificant proportion of the whole.

 From the Bible, Isaiah 40:15 (King James Version):

 "Behold, the nations are as a drop of a bucket, and are counted as the small dust of the balance: behold, he taketh up the isles as a very little thing."

 'A drop in the bucket' is the predecessor of 'a drop in the ocean', which means the same thing, and is first found in a piece from The Edinburgh Weekly Journal, July 1802: